 Yes, most LPG appliances can be converted to run on natural gas.
 A licensed gasfitter or your appliance manufacturer can give you advice on converting your appliances.
 Do not attempt to convert appliances yourself.
 Only a licenced gasfitter or your appliance manufacturer should undertake this work.
 You can find your nearest licenced gasfitter by visiting the Master Plumbers and Gasfitters website.

 Is natural gas available at my property?

-If you contact a retailer like AGL, Alinta or Kleenheat, they’ll be able to check if natural gas is available at your property’s location.
+If you contact a gas retailer, they’ll be able to check if natural gas is available at your property’s location.
 If it is, and you’d like to get connected, they can set up an account for you.
 Your retailer will then let us know so that we can carry out the work required to connect your property to the gas network.

 How would natural gas be connected to my home?